-4.1 Wage Penalty for SC/STs
+4.1 Wage penalty for SC/STs

-The estimated wage penalty associated with being sc/st is between 24 (at Rs 14/\$ exchange rate) and 35 per cent (at Rs 20/\$) compared to their counterparts in the general category (Column (1) in Tables 4A and 4B).
-This estimated penalty is slightly smaller at 19 per cent if only domestic jobs are considered (Table 4A, column (2)).
-However, once we control for work experience and GPA, the wage penalty to being sc/st becomes much smaller and not significant (Columns (3) and (2) in Tables 4A and 4B respectively).
-Since sc/st job candidates have, on average, much lower first-year gpas, and slightly lower work experience than general category candidates, the wage penalty seems to be operating through these factors.
-Thus, once we control for the influence of grades, there is no evidence here of discrimination against sc/st candidates by employers.
+The estimated wage penalty associated with being SC/ST is between 24 (at the 14 Rs/\$ exchange rate) and 35 percent (at 20 Rs/\$) compared to their counterparts in the general category (Column (1) in Tables 4A and 4B).
+This estimated penalty is slightly smaller at 19% if only domestic jobs are considered (Table 4A, column (2)).
+However, once we control for work experience and GPA, the wage penalty to being SC/ST becomes much smaller and not significant (Column (3) and (2) in Tables 4A and 4B respectively).
+Since SC/ST job candidates have, on average, much lower first-year GPAs, and slightly lower work experience than general category candidates, the wage penalty seems to be operating through these factors.
+Thus, once we control for the influence of grades, there is no evidence here of discrimination against SC/ST candidates by employers.

 The last two columns of Tables 4A and 4B introduce additional controls.
-GPA in communications courses also has a positive effect on the wage, raising it by 30 or 18 per cent (at Rs 20/\$ and Rs 14/\$ exchange rates, respectively).
-An interaction between the sc/sr dummy and first-year GPA is also negative and statistically significant.
-An F-test reveals that the predicted value of the wage
+GPA in communications courses also has a positive effect on the wage, raising it by 30 or 18 percent (at 20 Rs/\$ and 14 Rs/\$ exchange rates, respectively).
+An interaction between the SCST dummy and first-year GPA is also negative and statistically significant.
+An F-test reveals that the predicted value of the wage for SC/ST candidates is not significantly different (p = 0.42) from that of general candidates at a first-year GPA of 2, the mean level of GPA for SC/ST candidates.
+This is seen clearly in Figure 4 below.